Traditional British Selection

 Four classic British cheeses.
 These particular cheeses are still made on the farm, traditionally cloth-bound and aged to perfection: supreme examples of historic British cheeses.
-Including the lactic-fresh, Cheshire-style Anster, the buttery tangy Hafod Cheddar, strong and powerful vintage Red Leicester, and savoury Sparkenhoe Blue.
+Including the lactic-fresh, dales-style Fellstone, the buttery tangy Hafod Cheddar, strong and powerful vintage Red Leicester, and savoury Sparkenhoe Blue.
 Britain at its best.

 Full details below.

 Tom and Clare Noblet started to make cheese in 2015 on their dairy farm on the edge of the Lake District.
 Based on a traditional old ‘Dales’ recipe of the north of England, Fellstone is aged for 3-months by which time it has the fresh lemony-lactic flavours of a good Wensleydale, with a supple, firmer texture.

 This is farmhouse Wensleydale how it used to be, and it’s still being developed – Fellstone is one to watch.